Two views of Bessler's wheel. Edge view at left. Face view at right. This wheel was about 12 feet in diameter.

 So we should not speak of Bessler's "wheel" but of Bessler's "wheels", for they may have been quite different in internal mechanisms, not only different in size.
 To use the singular suggests that they all operated on the same principles.

 What accounted for the wheel's weight?
 The visible portion was opaque canvas, oil-cloth or waxed linen on a lightweight wooden frame.
-We might generously assume the frame and axle accounted for 100 pounds.
+We might generously assume the frame and axle accounted for at least 100 pounds.
 On at least one occasion a cylindrical metal weight was brought out from inside the wheel which an observer estimated to weigh four pounds.
 When the wheel rotated, eight "clunks" were heard per revolution, leading viewers to assume there were eight such weights inside, though only one had been seen.
-That's 64 pounds.
+That's 32 pounds.

 In the document above I've mentioned some of the problems with this story, and some of the hypotheses I've seen proposed.
 I am not saying that I accept any of these hypotheses.
 Many require assumptions for which we have no historical evidence, and probably never will have.
 But I see nothing in the accounts to suggest that anything magical, or even anything beyond presently known physical laws, was going on.
 Those who want to believe that Bessler's wheel was an over-unity device assert with confidence "The evidence shows there was no possibility of fraud."
 On the contrary, as I read the evidence, it shows many possibilities for fraud, and strongly suggests that Bessler was a clever deceiver.